VergaraC/Tower-defence/README.md

 # Tower defence
-Tower defense made as a project by Victor Vergara and Ramon Menegatto for a Software design class at Insper.
+Tower defense is a project by Victor Vergara and Ramon Menegatto for a Software design class at Insper.